 Welcome, aspiring YouTuber!
 So you’ve figured out how to start a YouTube channel and now you’re ready to make your first YouTube video.
 Not sure how to make a YouTube video?
 We’re here to help.
 Let’s get started!

-First, you need to establish why you want to be on YouTube in the first place.
-Identifying your goal is the first step in figuring out how to make a good YouTube video.
-And, from there, you can decide what your first YouTube video should be, to help meet that goal.
+First, you need to establish your motivation for making youtube videos to begin with.
+Identifying your goal is the first step in figuring out how to make YouTube videos.
+From there, you can decide which youtube videos to make to help fulfill that goal.

 - Land new business opportunities?